-The path from here should also lead to it, but for some reason the path was blocked off for construction, even though there was no sign of construction work anywhere!
-So to get to the London Eye & Jubilee gardens a diversion was in place to go around the whole block!
+The path from here should also lead to the Eye, but for some reason the path was blocked off for construction, even though there was no sign of construction work anywhere!
+So to get to the Eye & Jubilee gardens a diversion was in place to go around the whole block!

 As a result I had to run back up the stairs and all the way around the block, I was determined to complete my K-On! day before the last light was lost.
 Every second was now crucial, when it came down to it, I was trying to outrun the rotation of the Earth!

 Making it around and approaching the Eye from the back, I did my best to capture the same shots as in the movie.
-But a few shots were destined for failure, as the trees were blocking the view from the movie, again due to it being winter in the movie, with no leaves.
+But a few shots were destined for failure, as the trees were blocking the view from the movie, again due to it being winter in the movie, where the trees had no leaves.

 For that reason I had to adjust the angle of the shots a little to stop things, like Big Ben in the distance, from being completely hidden.